manojborugadda/Leetcode-questions/README.md

 # Leetcode-questions
-In this repository we will see my  prcatice on DS&amp;Algo from Leetcode platform
+In this repository we will see my prcatice on Data Structures and Algorithms from Leetcode platform